Welcome to my portfolio

 Outside the Newsroom

-At home, I enjoy unwinding in my hammock with a compelling book or immersing myself in a thought-provoking documentary.
-I’ve recently started collecting vinyls after being gifted a record player, and I’m enjoying the ritual of discovering music in a whole new way.
-I also live with a lively Bengal cat called Luna – who is equal parts chaos and charm – there’s never a dull moment.
+At home, I enjoy unwinding by listening to podcasts, hosting games nights or immersing myself in an exciting documentary.
+Also, I’ve recently started collecting vinyls after being gifted a record player, and I’m enjoying the ritual of discovering my favourite music in a whole new way.
+I share my home with a lively Bengal cat called Luna – who is equal parts chaos and charm – there’s never a dull moment.

 Published Work